TrungNguyen1909/writeups/GGCTF20/index.md

 ### 8.2.1.
 Calling functions from shellcode

-It is impractical to run an assembler to compile your shellcode with the functions' addresses, providing that they shift around all the time under ASLR.
+It is impractical to run an assembler in the exploit to compile your shellcode with the functions' addresses, as they shift around all the time under ASLR.

 There are probably many ways of doing this, including [ways](https://github.com/xerub/acorn) that allow you to call functions directly from JavaScript.
 However, I will stick to the assembly this time and use the `Mojo::rce` primitive.